riyer8/riyer8.github.io/src/pages/Taps103Page/essays/about.md

-## Reflections and Motivations
+## Reflections and Motivations ✨

-#### A mini reflection on TAPS 103
+### A Mini Reflection on TAPS 103 🎭

-I remember the first time I entered into TAPS 103.
-I was truly worried about the first class; I was so afraid I'd have to be in the spotlight and improv right away.
-On the surface, it seemed so natural.
-"Everyone can improv", I was told.
-Yet, as an introvert, I'm insanely aware of my own perspection.
-I overthink and overanalyze every move I make.
-I confinded in a fellow student on our common worry and introversion.
+I remember the very first time I walked into TAPS 103.
+In fact, even before that, I was truly worried about the first class; I was so afraid I'd have to be in the spotlight and expected to improvise right away.
+On the surface, improv seemed so effortless. _"Everyone can improv"_, I was told.
+Even a child can do it naturally _(and, honestly, that's possibly still true)_.

+But as an introvert, I'm hyper-aware of my own perspective.
+I overthink.
+I overanalyze.
+I rehearse moments before they happen; I contemplate after they occurred.

-#### Why a terminal format?
+### Why a Terminal Format? 💻

-Yet, still, I didn't realize how much of my daily life was spent ensuring I chose my words carefully, planning ahead, making sure I was the best I could be.
-The terminal interface for my final project (as opposed to how nerdy it is) is one of the lowest abstractions that us CS majors can have.
-It's one that allows me to rediscover.
+The terminal interface for my final project (beyond it being very nerdy) was intentional.
+The terminal is one of the lowest abstractions that we CS majors can encounter.
+It's often raw, unstyled.
+Usually, there is no "nice" interface _(though, here, I try to make it readable!)_.

-There is no "nice" interface on a terminal (though I try to make some of it more legible for ease of access).
-You just type -> see the output -> discover.

-#### How the commands act like improv "offers"
+This roughness embraces the idea of improv for me.
+It's messy and it's imperfect, but it's fundamental.
+Our life is like a series of improv.
+While it is at the core of our existence, it is still _nice_ to know the rules and ideas that allow us to do it well (or, at least, type the right commands).

+### How the Commands Act Like Improv "Offers" 🎁

-In improv, we learn to pick up any offers - however small they may be.
+In improv, we learn to accept and build on offers - however small they may be.
 This project treats each command as an offer too!
-You don't see the entire system but rather only if you decide to take ahold of the offer - when you try something!
-There are possibly hidden pages, secrets, and wandering tha tallows for exploration instead of reading an essay linearly.
-It's unpredictable and alive :)
+You don't see the entire system but rather only if you decide to take a hold of the offer - when you try to type something!

+There are also hidden pages, secrets, and wandering that allows for exploration instead of reading an essay linearly.
+It's unpredictable and alive, just like improv :)